multicatch/cucumber-audit/doc/README.md

 You just need English.
 Scenarios are written in Gherking, which is just as simple as using English.
 See the predefined steps for reference.

+## Project Modules

+### cucumber-audit-context

+This module contains the configuration of browser drivers and proxy.
+It is used to configure a context for tests and control the communication between the client (a browser) and the tested application.

+### cucumber-audit-junit

+This module adapts the cucumber-audit to be used with JUnit.
+It also enables support for Cucumber and cucumber-audit plugins in tests.

+### cucumber-audit-plugins

+In this module there is an API for custom plugins that will be used during test execution.

+### cucumber-audit-stepdefs

+This module contains the standard *step definitions* of cucumber-audit.
+Using this module allows to use a predefined steps to build custom scenarios.

+### cucumber-audit-variables

+This is a plugin that allows to use variables read from configuration file or environment in scenario definition.

+### cucumber-audit-scenarios

+A set of sample scenarios that can be reused thanks to variable substitution in scenarios.

+### cucumber-audit-standalone

+This module contains the configuration to build a standalone cucumber-audit jar.

+### cucumber-audit-common

+This module contains helper functions and models that can be used by any module in this project.